DLR-SC/tigl/doc/cpacs_conventions.md

     R: minor rotation (only in case of improper polar decomposition)
     S: minor scaling (only in case of improper polar decomposition)

-## Parameters

-### Wing Sweep at x%
-**Description:**
-Angle between the Major axis and the projected segment that start from the x% chord point of the root section and end at x% chord point of the tip section.
-**Set procedure:**